Spurs Odyssey Banner

 Christopher Herron 16 Filipe Morais

 This was a game played under very difficult condictions which made good football almost impossible.
-Coupled with a ref who did not appear to be playing the same game as the others on the pitch led to a frustrating morning for the lads and some of the watching crowd of around 50.
+Coupled with a referee who did not appear to be playing the same game as the others on the pitch, it led to a frustrating morning for the lads and some of the watching crowd of around 50.
 I left home after a snow shower and arrived at the lodge in warm sunshine which quickly disappeared due to the gusting wind.
-The wind was gusting from the left veering towards us with such strength that it nearly knocked you off your feet.
-This made judging the flight of the ball difficult as well as control.
+The wind was gusting from the left veering towards us with such strength that it nearly knocked us off our feet.
+This made judging the flight of the ball difficult for the players, as well as control.

 Spurs started the first half kicking into the wind with Henry and O'Donoghue at the back with Kelly on the right and McKie on the left.
 Hughes anchored the midfield with Thomas and Marney alongside him with Wettner providing the width on the left.
 Both sides tried passing the ball but were unable to string many passes together due to the conditions and so it became a little scrappy as frustration set in.

-It was not helped by some eccentric refereeing which caused many four letter words to be uttered in the officials direction.
-The blues had a big lad in Cole who was not adverse to throwing his weight about catching Barnard with an elbow early on and Huth, another big lad, being very physical in the tackle.
+Matters were not helped by some eccentric refereeing which caused many four letter words to be uttered in the official's direction.
+The "Blues" had a big lad in Cole who was not averse to throwing his weight about, catching Barnard with an elbow early on and Huth, another big lad, being very physical in the tackle.
 Both goalies were called into action due to the inability of either side to hold onto the ball.
 The only move of the half came from Spurs when they strung together five passes ending with a shot on target.

 The result means Spurs remain five points behind Chelsea in third place.